 As a digital approach, virtual Advocates mimic sending business employees to on-campus career fairs and events.

-Please note: Premium features are for Handshake Premium accounts only.
-For more information, please check out this resource.
+Premium features are for Handshake Premium accounts only.
+For more information, please check out this resource!

-You can seamlessly add non recruiters to your Handshake page, attach them to relevant events, and even attach their profile to outbound messaging campaigns.
-Pairing peers from your business or former interns with prospective candidates is a great way to personalize your candidate experience and stand out from the crowd.
+You can seamlessly add non-recruiters to your Handshake page, attach them to relevant events, and even attach their profiles to outbound messaging campaigns.
+A great way to differentiate your candidate experience is to pair current or former interns with prospective candidates.

 Define your goals

-Identify what goals you are looking to achieve with the Ambassador program.
+Identify what goals you are looking to achieve with the Advocate program.
 Are you looking to increase brand awareness at a specific school?
 Or a specific internship program or role?
-Once the goals are defined, you can better target the type of employees within your organization to be Ambassadors
+With the goals defined, you can better identify the employees who can serve as Advocates within your organization.

 - Former Interns